KitronikLtd/pxt-kitronik-I2C-16-servo/README.md

 Servos.Servo1 through to Servos.Servo16

 ```
-* set servo output 1 to 90 degrees
+* set servo output 1 to 90 degrees when button A pressed

 ```blocks
 input.onButtonPressed(Button.A, () => {